nsrr/sleepaccel-documentation/pages/README.md

 ## Access and usage restrictions

-The SleepAccel dataset is opena ccess.
+The SleepAccel dataset is open access.
 There are no access and usage restrictions.

 ## Citation and acknowledgement